Home Fingerprinting &

 Applicant Background Checks

 Fingerprinting services are offered at 700 S. Stratford Dr., Suite 120, in Meridian.
 We are open from 8:00 a.m. to 4:30 p.m., Monday through Friday, excluding holidays, no appointments necessary.
 Our fee is $10.00 for the first card and $5.00 for each additional card.
 We accept cash, check or credit card payments.
+There will be an additional processing fee of $1.00 plus 3% of the total transaction for all payments made by credit or debit card.
 This does not include the background-processing fee.

 If you are needing fingerprint services outside the Treasure Valley, please contact your local police department or sheriff’s office.